Appyx/RCWire/README.md

 * You can change the transmission-protocol (thanks to RCSwitch).

-* Coming soon: ACK-flag will be sent after successful message. --> Retransmission
-(This will probably only work with two Arduinos because of the ISRs on the RaspberryPi)

-* Coming soon: Specify a "port", so that it's possible to have multiple RCWires in one area without disturbing each other.
+* Specify a "port", so that it's possible to have multiple RCWires in one area without disturbing each other.

 * Coming maybe: A signal repeater function.
 (Use an Arduino to overcome greater distances)